wavemaker/docs/learn/how-tos/ssl-offloading.md

 - `protocolHeader` will be considered only for few internal ip ranges.
 We can change them via internalProxies attribute of the Tomcat valve.
 - Default value for internalProxies="10\\.\\d{1,3}\\.\\d{1,3}\\.\\d{1,3}|192\\.168\\.\\d{1,3}\\.\\d{1,3}|169\\.254\\.\\d{1,3}\\.\\d{1,3}|127\\.\\d{1,3}\\.\\d{1,3}\\.\\d{1,3}|172\\.1[6-9]{1}\\.\\d{1,3}\\.\\d{1,3}|172\\.2[0-9]{1}\\.\\d{1,3}\\.\\d{1,3}|172\\.3[0-1]{1}\\.\\d{1,3}\\.\\d{1,3}|0:0:0:0:0:0:0:1|::1"

-- We can add to be allowed ip ranges like below.
+- Add your allowed IP ranges in the above format to the internalProxies attribute value.

 ```shell
 <Valve className="org.apache.catalina.valves.RemoteIpValve"